Inzhenerka/docs.getdbt.tech/website/snippets/core-versions-table.md

 <sup>1</sup> Release tracks are required for the Developer and Teams plans on dbt Cloud.
 Accounts using older dbt versions will be migrated to the "Latest" release track.

-For customers of dbt Cloud: dbt Labs strongly recommends migrating any environments that are still running on older unsupported versions to either release tracks or dbt v1.7.
-Throughout 2025, dbt Labs is removing the oldest dbt Core versions from availability in dbt Cloud, starting with v1.0-1.2.
+For customers of dbt Cloud: dbt Labs strongly recommends migrating environments on older and unsupported versions to [release tracks](/docs/dbt-versions/cloud-release-tracks) or a supported version.
+In 2025, dbt Labs will remove the oldest dbt Core versions from availability in dbt Cloud, starting with v1.0 -- v1.2.